Memory management options

 Langflow supports both local memory and external memory options.

 Langflow's default storage option is a SQLite database stored in your system's cache directory.
-The default storage path depends on your operation system and installation method:

 - macOS Desktop: